-Recently i was reading up this book, if most of you have heard of the IdeaHouse , then probably you have heard of Jason Pomeroy, His research at Cambridge considered the socio-spatial functions of skycourts and skygardens within the vertical city model of the 21st century.
+Recently I was reading up to this book, if most of you have heard of the IdeaHouse , then probably you have heard of Jason Pomeroy, His research at Cambridge considered the socio-spatial functions of sky courts and sky gardens within the vertical city model of the 21st century.
 He continues to pursue this vein of research in addition to that of carbon zero development.
-He’s currently leading the singapore Office of the Firm.
+He’s currently leading the Singapore Office of the Firm.
 So what’s the big deal of it?

-Well the idea of Idea House and its information are generally available on the net but not as detailed as what you could find on the book which covered a documentation from the scratch to the building.
-Various detailed studies are made in every aspects of that building.
-Besides environmental performances assessment detail, social and economical assessment is made too.
-The whole book discusses about Team, Idea, House and Community
+Well, the idea of Idea House and its information are generally available on the net but not as detailed as what you could find on the book which covered a documentation from the scratch to the building.
+Various detailed studies are made in every aspect of that building.
+Besides environmental performances assessment detail, social and economic assessment is made too.
+The whole book discusses Team, Idea, House and Community

 In the long run, we will soon see how all of these comes to in relevant to each other.
-The collaboration process through which these developments are to be delivered in order to minimise project time and material waste.
-The industry fragmentation needs to be highlighted, and in turn the opportunities for greater levels of collaboration amongst built environment specialists in order to deliver more sustainable developments that would counteract an industry previously characterised by debilitating and cost inflating conflict.
+The collaboration process through which these developments are to be delivered in order to minimize project time and material waste.
+The industry fragmentation needs to be highlighted and in turn the opportunities for greater levels of collaboration amongst built environment specialists in order to deliver more sustainable developments that would counteract an industry previously characterized by debilitating and cost-inflating conflict.

 Just something extra, the highlighted zones are countries who have their own green building assessment.
-Doesn’t seem to many right?
+Doesn’t seem too many right?